open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The `Tracer` MUST provide a way to update its active `Span`, and MAY provide convenience methods to manage a `Span`'s lifetime and the scope in which a `Span` is active.
-When an active `Span` is finished, the previously-active `Span` SHOULD be made active.
+When an active `Span` is made inactive, the previously-active `Span` SHOULD be made active.
+A `Span` maybe finished (i.e. have a non-null end time) but stil active.
+A `Span` may be active on one thread after it has been made inactive on another.

 The `Tracer` MUST support recording `Span`s that were created _out of band_, i.e.  not by the tracer itself.
 For this reason, implementations MUST NOT